StructuralEquationModels/ProximalSEM.jl/README.md

+> [!CAUTION]
+> This package is deprecated and all functionality has been moved to the main package `StructuralEquationModels.jl`.
+> All information on how to now fit regularized SEM with `StructuralEquationModels.jl` can be found in the [online docs](https://structuralequationmodels.github.io/StructuralEquationModels.jl/).

 # ProximalSEM.jl

 This is a package for regularized structural equation modeling.
 It connects [StructuralEquationModels.jl](https://github.com/StructuralEquationModels/StructuralEquationModels.jl) to [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).
 As a result, it can be used to fit structural equation models with